Extradition

 but does not include a person who is in prison.

-If the person under restraint is on bail, the magistrate must enquire as to the reporting requirements of the bail: s 84(2).
+If the person under restraint is on bail, the magistrate must enquire with them as to the reporting requirements of the bail: s 84(2).
 The magistrate may, on application, adjourn the proceedings for up to seven days: s 84(5).
-If the magistrate adjourns the proceedings, he or she must remand the person on bail or in custody, and inform the correction service or police station to which the person is required to report.
+If the magistrate adjourns the proceedings, they must remand the person on bail or in custody, and inform the correction service or police station to which the person is required to report.
 When the proceedings resume, the person’s supervisor or a police officer may make submissions to the magistrate: s 84(6).

 If the person under restraint is not on bail, the magistrate must adjourn the proceedings for up to seven days, remand the person on bail or in custody, and give notice to the correction service of the State in which the person is under restraint.
 When the proceedings resume, the person’s supervisor or a person from the correction service may make submissions to the magistrate: s 84(4).